NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 Inserting records is one of the most essential features of a DBMS.
 In this stage, we will implement all the methods required to start inserting tuples into an existing relation in NITCbase.
 Inserting a record into a relation primarily involves three main steps

-- iterate through the last block of the relation and find a free slot or allocate a new block if the current last block is full.
+- Iterate through the blocks of the relation and find a free slot or allocate a new block if all the blocks are full.
-- store the contents of the record in the appropriate slot in the block and update the slotmap
+- Store the contents of the record in the appropriate slot in the block and update the slotmap.
-- update the relation catalog/cache to reflect the change in number of records (thus entailing an update to the corresponding block in the buffer)
+- Update the relation catalog/cache to reflect the change in number of records.
+This entails a write-back of the updated cache values to the corresponding buffer of the catalog blocks.

 A new record can be inserted using the [INSERT INTO TABLE VALUES](../User%20Interface%20Commands/dml.md#insert-into-table-values) command which is handled by the [Algebra Layer](../Design/Algebra%20Layer.md).
-The allocation of a new block is handled by the [Buffer Layer](../Design/Buffer%20Layer.md).
+The allocation of a new block is handled by the [Buffer Layer](../Design/Buffer%20Layer/intro.md).

 ## Implementation

 ### Allocating New Blocks

-We have already implemented a constructor (referred to as [**constructor 2**](../Design/Buffer%20Layer.md#recbuffer--recbuffer-constructor-2) in the docs) for the [RecBuffer class](../Design/Buffer%20Layer.md#class-recbuffer) which takes a block number as an argument and constructs an instance of the class.
-The instance of `RecBuffer` thus created can be used to handle operations on that block using the buffer.

-The [RecBuffer class](../Design/Buffer%20Layer.md#class-recbuffer) also defines a default constructor (referred to as [**constructor 1**](../Design/Buffer%20Layer.md#recbuffer--recbuffer-constructor-1) in the docs).
-This constructor will find a free block on the disk and create an instance of `RecBuffer` to handle operations on that block using the buffer.

-To find a free block, we iterate through the [block allocation map](../Design/Physical%20Layer.md#disk-model) to find an unoccupied block.
-Similar to other disk data structures, the block allocation map too is loaded into memory during the runtime of the database.
+Recall that the [BlockBuffer class](../Design/Buffer%20Layer/BlockBuffer.md) is the parent of the [RecBuffer class](../Design/Buffer%20Layer/RecBuffer.md).
+Both `BlockBuffer` and `RecBuffer` classes have two constructors each (referred to as _Constructor1_ and _Constructor2_).
+Thus, put together, these two classes have four constructors.

+When a disk block is allocated to a relation for the first time, _Constructor1_ of the `RecBuffer` class must be invoked.
+This function has no arguments, and in turn invokes the _Constructor1_ of `BlockBuffer` with argument `'R'` (indicating that the allocated block is to be used as a record block and not an index block.
+Allocation of index blocks will be discussed in later stages of the roadmap.). _Constructor1_ of `BlockBuffer` will iterate through the block allocation map for an unallocated block and return a free block, if available.

+The number of the allocated block will be stored in the private data field `blockNum` of the object allocated.
+(IMPORTANT&nbsp;NOTE: If block allocation failed, appropriate error code will be written on to the `blockNum` field.
+Care should be taken to check whether the allocation was successful before going ahead with accessing the block!)

+`RecBuffer::Constructor1` is invoked only when:-

+1. a record is added into a relation (or when a new relation is created, resulting in an insertion into the catalogs) <br/>
+   **AND** <br/>
+2. none of its already allocated blocks (if any) have a free slot to store the inserted record.

+In all the previous stages, such insertion was performed only through the XFS Interface, and we never had to do a fresh block allocation for any relation.
+In this stage, we will be implementing `RecBuffer::Constructor1` and `BlockBuffer::Constructor1` to support record insertions into existing relations.

+Recall that we have already completed the implementation of `RecBuffer::Constructor2` and `BlockBuffer::Constructor2` in the previous stages.
+If a record block was already allocated to a relation using `RecBuffer::Constructor1`, then, subsequent access to the block by creating a memory copy in the buffer must be performed using `RecBuffer::Constructor2`.
+Since the block number is already known in this case, it is passed as an argument to the constructor. `RecBuffer::Constructor2` in turn invokes `BlockBuffer::Constructor2`.

 The methods relevant to adding this functionality are shown in the class diagram below.